estnltk/estnltk/README.md

 conda install -c estnltk -c conda-forge estnltk=1.7.4
 ```

+*Currently, estnltk package for python 3.13 is only available via pip.

 _Remark about conda installations:_ As our platform coverage is wider on pip, we encourage installing EstNLTK inside conda environment through pip if the default conda installation fails.

 _Remark on conda & Linux:_ if you are trying to run estnltk conda package on an older Linux platform (such as CentOS 7, Ubuntu 18.04 or 20.04), you may stumble upon an error stating `libc.so.6: version 'GLIBC_2.34' not found`.
 A quick and recommended solution is to install estnltk via pip instead.
 For possible alternative soultions, see [this thread](https://github.com/huggingface/tokenizers/issues/585).